Lebanese losing faith as politicians fumble over economy

 In the last year, his profits maxed at $500 a month in the face of increasing bills, rent and costs.
 Like all Lebanese, he pays one electricity bill to the government and a separate one to a private generator provider to fill in during daily power cuts caused by the decrepit infrastructure.

 “Ever since I can remember, there has been no electricity, no water.
-Now I am 33 years old, and we still complain of the water and electricity,” Badran said.
+Now I am 33 years old, and we still complain of the water and electricity,” Badran said, who was born at the height of Lebanon’s 15-year civil war.
 “Look next door, in Syria, there is war and all that, and it has electricity and water.
 Here, we have charlatans.”

 With mounting costs — hair gel prices have gone up by 30 percent, for example — he has cut back on supplies for the salon as well as personal spending.